 Slowing climate change

-- By 2035, reduce overall greenhouse gas emissions in the state to 25 percent below 1990 levels.
+- Reduce overall greenhouse gas emissions 25 percent below 1990 levels by 2035.

-- By 2050, reduce overall greenhouse gas emissions in the state to 50 percent below 1990 levels.
+- Reduce overall greenhouse gas emissions 50 percent below 1990 levels by 2050.